DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: New Predictions with the MLFF Models: Case Studies of Important Defects

 \subsection{Native Defects and Nitrogen Impurities in ZnTe}

-Motivated by experimental evidence from X-ray photoelectron spectroscopy (XPS) \cite{f__a__stevie_72130f8a, janet_mahoney_e1a9d305, artur_born_2c82645b, gustavo_lanza_7007a95e, hui_chen_dca65eb5, haipeng_xie_92ab6279} indicating N incorporation in ZnTe \cite{ji_ha_lee_5db163c4, lijuan_zhao_6c062f36, yingrui_li_bb64582f, titao_li_7535f555, daniele_dragoni_41c08f2d, eduardo_men_ndez_proupin_dae1679b, ethan_berger_ad4781d2}, we employed the \textbf{DeFecT-FF} workflow to systematically investigate both native point defects and N-related defects in ZnTe.
-A $3\times3\times3$ ZnTe supercell was first fully relaxed using the HSE06 functional prior to defect introduction; its band gap was computed to be 2.2 eV from HSE06+SOC.
-The defect set included vacancies, interstitials, and antisite defects (V$_{Zn}$, V$_{Te}$, Zn$_{i}$, Te$_{i}$, Zn$_{Te}$, Te$_{Zn}$), as well as different N-related defects such as N$_{i}$, N$_{Te}$, and complexes N$_{i}$+N$_{i}$ and N$_{Te}$+N$_{i}$.
+Motivated by experimental evidence from X-ray photoelectron spectroscopy (XPS) \cite{f__a__stevie_72130f8a, janet_mahoney_e1a9d305, artur_born_2c82645b, gustavo_lanza_7007a95e, hui_chen_dca65eb5, haipeng_xie_92ab6279} indicating N incorporation in ZnTe \cite{ji_ha_lee_5db163c4, lijuan_zhao_6c062f36, yingrui_li_bb64582f, titao_li_7535f555, daniele_dragoni_41c08f2d, eduardo_men_ndez_proupin_dae1679b, ethan_berger_ad4781d2}, we employed the \texttt{DeFecT-FF} workflow to systematically investigate both native point defects and N-related defects in ZnTe.
+A $3\times3\times3$ ZnTe supercell (cubic zincblende phase) was first fully relaxed using the HSE06 functional prior to defect introduction; its band gap was computed to be 2.2 eV from HSE06+SOC.
+The defect set included vacancies, interstitials, and antisite defects (V$_{Zn}$, V$_{Te}$, Zn$_{i}$, Te$_{i}$, Zn$_{Te}$, Te$_{Zn}$), as well as the following N defects: N$_{i}$, N$_{Te}$, N$_{i}$+N$_{i}$, and N$_{Te}$+N$_{i}$.
 To ensure thorough exploration of the potential energy landscape, we applied ShakeNBreak \cite{snb_1, snb_2} to induce perturbations, enabling the sampling of a diverse set of competing configurations.
-Among the hundreds of N-related configurations evaluated, the 2N$_{i}$ defect emerged as the most energetically favorable, a finding further validated through additional HSE06+SOC calculations. \textbf{Figure~\ref{fig:znte_mlff}(a)} illustrates the HSE-MLFF structural optimization and energy convergence for the 2N$_{i}$ defect complex in ZnTe, and \textbf{Figure~\ref{fig:znte_mlff}(b)} presents the HSE06+SOC computed defect formation energy diagram for N-related defects in ZnTe. \\
+Among the hundreds of N-related configurations evaluated, the N$_{i}$+N$_{i}$ defect complex emerged as the most energetically favorable, a finding further validated through additional HSE06+SOC calculations. \textbf{Figure~\ref{fig:znte_mlff}(a)} illustrates the \texttt{DeFecT-FF} structural optimization and energy convergence for N$_{i}$+N$_{i}$ in ZnTe, and \textbf{Figure~\ref{fig:znte_mlff}(b)} presents the HSE06+SOC computed defect formation energy diagram for different N-related defects in ZnTe. \\

+To clarify the role of the MLFF in the defect formation energy workflow: the primary computational bottleneck is the geometry optimization of defect supercells, which requires many ionic relaxation steps using the HSE06 functional (requiring roughly 4,000 core-hours per defect). \texttt{DeFecT-FF} replaces this step with a fast MLFF-based relaxation ($\sim$ 0.5 core-hours), after which a single-point HSE06+SOC calculation is performed on the optimized geometry.
+The band gap and valence band edge are obtained from DFT on the bulk semiconductor and only need to be computed once per composition.
+These values, along with available chemical potentials, are combined with MLFF-predicted energies and assumed charge correction energies to obtain MLFF-based defect formation energies.
+Thus, the MLFF eliminates the need for iterative and expensive DFT defect geometry optimization while enabling rapid screening of many competing configurations, reducing the total cost by over four orders of magnitude. \\